Thursday, January 1, 2026

 • AI (2022)

-All these hypes (except scrum) were useful but not to the extend of solving all problems.
+Many of these hypes were initially promising but not to the extend of solving all problems.
 They are now part of the current solution domain.
-We also know now that these are still problems to tackle.
-Let's see what AI will bring us in the future.
-For now it's on the level of coding assist but not on the level of designing whole systems.
-In that part it still cannot replace programmers (besides that it makes mistakes).
+We also know now that there are still problems to tackle.

 Saturday, August 16, 2025